OAuth at Scale: The Architecture of Reliable Token Refreshes

 The Result: The provider receives two refresh requests.
 It processes the first, invalidates the old refresh token, and issues a new one.
 Then it processes the second request (using the now-invalid old refresh token), throws an error, and potentially revokes the entire grant for security reasons.
 Your customer is now disconnected.

-To prevent this, we wrap the refresh operation in a Mutex (Mutual Exclusion) Lock.
+To prevent this, we wrap the refresh operation in a mutex (mutual exclusion) lock scoped to each integrated account.

 - The request attempts to acquire a lock for that specific

-integrated_account_id. - If no operation is in progress, it proceeds, sets a timeout alarm (e.g., 30s), and executes the refresh.
+integrated_account_id. - If no operation is in progress, it proceeds, arms a short watchdog timeout (e.g., 30s) so a stuck provider cannot block the account forever, and executes the refresh.

-- If a refresh is already running, the second request simply awaits the promise of the first request.
+- If a refresh is already running, the second request simply awaits the same in-flight operation and reuses its result.

-This ensures that no matter how many concurrent threads need a fresh token, we only send one HTTP request to the provider.
-Everyone else gets the result of that single successful call.
+This ensures that no matter how many concurrent callers need a fresh token, we only send one HTTP request to the provider.
+Everyone else gets the outcome of that single successful call.

 Layer 3: Handling "Invalid Grant" and Re-Auth